 These nine hormones are broken into some big categories.
 The one I talk about the most is POMC (pro-opiomelanocortin) – a giant 241 amino acid pre-hormone that gets broken down into corticotropin-releasing hormone, melanocyte-stimulating hormone, and beta-endorphins.

-MSH (melanocyte-stimulating hormone) helps to control your circadian rhythm by inducing sleep, and protects your skin from UV light, by increasing melanin production.
-MSH suppresses your appetite, regulates aldosterone which controls saltwater balance, induces sleep, enhances learning and memory, suppresses fever, and regenerates peripheral nerves.
-MSH is also involved in inflammatory and immune responses, as well as sexual arousal.
+MSH (melanocyte-stimulating hormone) helps to control your circadian rhythm.
+It induces sleep and protects your skin from UV light.
+It does this with an increase of melanin production.
+MSH suppresses your appetite, regulates aldosterone which controls saltwater balance, and induces sleep.
+It also enhances learning and memory, suppresses fever, and regenerates peripheral nerves.
+MSH is involved in inflammatory and immune responses, as well as sexual arousal.

 CRH (corticotropin-releasing hormone) controls your adrenal glands’ production of the stress hormone, cortisol.

-TRH (thyrotropin-releasing hormone) induces pituitary TSH (thyroid-stimulating hormone), which stimulates your thyroid to produce thyroid hormones T4 & T3, which control metabolism and energy production.
+TRH (thyrotropin-releasing hormone) induces pituitary TSH (thyroid-stimulating hormone).
+This stimulates your thyroid to produce thyroid hormones T4 & T3.
+Which control metabolism and energy production.